BTTAI-Studio/Scoutup-Unlocking-Hidden-Gems-in-the-Startup-Ecosystem/README.md

 **Tools Used:**

-Google Colab, Crunchbase, Pandas, TensorFlow, LightFM
+Google Colab, Crunchbase, Pandas, TensorFlow, LightFM, Python

 **Thank you to the Break Through Tech Program at Cornell Tech for all the support!**